KSorte/programming_vault/leetcode_solutions/README.md

 Leetcode 133 Clone Graph: Important learning - Do not assume that the graph is a tree.
 This problem the graph was bidirectional.
 Which meant that in a BFS algorithm even if you have visited a neighbor before, the current node can still form a connection.
 Trick: BFS with a map pointing from old node to new.

+Leetcode 78 Subsets: Was a tough introduction to backtracking.
+Solution not intuitive.
+Use recursive DFS for searching all possible subsets. "children" of a node are actually decisions about whether to add a node to a subset being constructed.